Gamborg0101/carRental/notes.md

 /////////////////////////////////////////////

-To do:
+# To do:

+- Brug kun bun run
+- When going into new search param - just refresh automatically.
-Need to fix big bug
+- Need to fix redirection
-Need to keep reading in Modal and further
+- Need to keep reading in Modal and further
-Need to fix return car-bug - i think it might be because of when useEffect updates Makes tests
+- Need to fix return car-bug - i think it might be because of when useEffect updates
+- Makes tests - end to end.
+- Lav en rental

 Tests:
 All API entries work